 Superior hypogastric plexus block is the common treatment for tailbone or pelvic pain.
 The superior hypogastric plexus is a retroperitoneal structure located bilaterally at the level of the lower 3rd of the fifth lumbar and upper third of the first sacral promontory and in proximity to the bifurcation of the common iliac vessel.
-In addition, this plexus emerge from the visceral afferent nerves and the sympathetic nerves from the aortic plexus.
+In addition, these plexus emerge from the visceral afferent nerves and the sympathetic nerves from the aortic plexus.
 The organs innervated by the superior hypogastric plexus include the bladder, urethra, uterus, vagina, vulva, perineum, prostate, penis, testis, rectum and descending colon.
 During the growth of malignancies and degenerative conditions of any of these visceral organs can cause severe progressively enervating pain and highly advisable if patients have taken pain relievers that were ineffective.
 In such cases, this technique is helpful by preventing pain signals reaching the plexus.

 The superior hypogastric plexus is a retroperitoneal structure located bilaterally at the level of the lower third of the fifth lumbar vertebral body and upper third of the first sacral vertebral body at the sacral promontory and in proximity to the bifurcation of the common iliac vessels.
-This plexus (sometimes referred to as the presacral nerve) originates from the confluence of the lumbar sympathetic chains and branches of the aortic plexus that contains fibers that have traversed the celiac and inferior mesenteric plexuses.
-In addition, it usually contains parasympathetic fibers that originate in the ventral roots of S2-4 and travel as the slender nerve erigentes (pelvic splanchnic nerves) through the inferior hypogastric plexus to the superior hypogastric plexus.
+This plexus (sometimes referred to as the presacral nerve) originates from the confluence of the lumbar sympathetic chains and branches of the aortic plexus that contains fibres that have traversed the celiac and inferior mesenteric plexuses.
+In addition, it usually contains parasympathetic fibres that originate in the ventral roots of S2-4 and travel as the slender nerve erigentes (pelvic splanchnic nerves) through the inferior hypogastric plexus to the superior hypogastric plexus.

-The superior hypogastric plexus divides into the right and left hypogastric nerves that descend lateral to the sigmoid colon and rectosigmoid junction to reach the two inferior hypogastric plexuses.
+The superior hypogastric plexus divides into the right and left hypogastric nerves that descend laterally to the sigmoid colon and rectosigmoid junction to reach the two inferior hypogastric plexuses.
 The superior plexus gives off branches to the ureteric and testicular (or ovarian) plexuses, the sigmoid colon, and the plexus that surrounds the common and internal iliac arteries.
 The inferior hypogastric plexus is a bilateral structure that settles on either side of the rectum, lower part of the bladder, and (in the male) prostate and seminal vesicles or (in the female) the uterine cervix and vaginal fornices.
-In contrast to the superior hypogastric plexus, the configuration of the inferior hypogastric plexus is more in traverse orientation, extending posteroanteriorly and parallel to the pelvic floor.
+In contrast to the superior hypogastric plexus, the configuration of the inferior hypogastric plexus is more in traverse orientation, extending posteroanterior and parallel to the pelvic floor.
 Because of its location and configuration, the inferior hypogastric plexus does not lend itself to surgical or chemical extirpation.

 - Non-malignant pelvic pain